Gurobi/gurobi-optimods/docs/source/mods/machine-learning/l1_regression.rst

 L1 Regression
 =============

-- Minimum sum of absolute errors (L1) regression performs is more robust than ordinary least squares (OLS, L2) in that it is more resistant to outliers in the response variable.
-- Expressed as a linear program, so ideally suited to Gurobi.
+Minimum sum of absolute errors (L1) regression performs is generally more robust than ordinary least squares (OLS, L2) in that it is more resistant to outliers in the response variable.
+The loss function can be expressed using linear program, so fitting model coefficients is ideally suited to Gurobi.

-- Present this in contrast to :code:`sklearn.linear_model.LinearRegression` (find a good comparison dataset).
-- This implementation matches the sklearn APIs, can be used as a drop-in replacement.
+The interface of this mod matches that of :code:`sklearn.linear_model.LinearRegression`.
+This example compares the coefficients found using L1 and L2 regression on the diabetes dataset.

 Problem Specification
 ---------------------

-See sklearn `Linear Models <https://scikit-learn.org/stable/modules/linear_model.html>`_ for general explanation.
+Scikit-learn's documentation gives a general explanation of `Linear Models <https://scikit-learn.org/stable/modules/linear_model.html>`_.
+The distinction between this mod and the Ordinary Least Squares model from scikit-learn is the loss function.

 .. tabs::